Diversifying our state revenue is critical for equitably funding our future

 Our state not only needs stable revenue to reliably invest in our future, but also to meet the outstanding financial needs we have at the moment, many of which impact the health and well-being of our children and families.

-These include: massive infrastructure needs like fixing our roads, bridges, and water systems, and mitigating and adapting to climate change; bold, equitable, and long-term investments in our education system to address the needs of the Yazzie-Martinez lawsuit; addressing challenges with state employee vacancies, compensation, and retention rates; outstanding claims at the Taxation and Revenue Department protesting income tax amounts owed; public retirement fund needs; and film credit payments which are anticipated to grow.
+These include: massive infrastructure needs like fixing our roads, bridges, and water systems, and mitigating and adapting to climate change; bold, equitable, and long-term investments in our education system to address the ruling in the Yazzie-Martinez lawsuit; addressing challenges with state employee vacancies, compensation, and retention rates; outstanding cases protesting income tax amounts owed to the Taxation and Revenue Department; public retirement fund needs; and film credit payments, which are anticipated to grow.

 In addition, the state’s budget must grow by at least 3% each year to account for inflation and population growth in order for the state to offer the same level of services.